harphub/harp/README.md

 module load R
 ```

-ecgate also seems to have an issue with the {*RSQLite*} package that
+ecgate has had an issue with the {*RSQLite*} package that provides
-provides functionality for reading from and writing to SQLite files.
+functionality for reading from and writing to SQLite files.
+If you
+experience problems with RSQLite during installation, this can be
-This can be alleviated by installing an older version of {*RSQLite*}
+alleviated by installing an older version of {*RSQLite*} before
-before attempting to install {*harp*} using `remotes::install_version`:
+attempting to install {*harp*} using `remotes::install_version`:

 ``` r
 remotes::install_version("RSQLite", "2.2.5")